How to estimate market size: Business and marketing planning for startups

 Step 1.
 Define your target customer

-All startups must define their target customer.
+All early-stage entrepreneurs and startups must define their target customer.
 (This article outlines the key steps to do this.
 The creation of a “day-in-the-life summary” will also help you analyze the nature of the customer problem you are solving.)

 Your target customer equals the person or company for whom your technology solves a specific problem.
 To define your target customer you must: